 - Manufacturers and Dealers: you should know where your MREs were produced and packed as well as how they were stored.
 Ideally, you should also know that the dealer you’re buying from is legit.
 This makes avoiding fake or older-production MREs easier.

 The Best MREs You Can Get

 Chili with Beans

-Contents: Chili with beans main entrée, corn bread (trans fat free), cheddar cheese spread, crackers (trans fat free), cheese filled snack (like “Combos”), carbohydrate beverage powder.
+Contents: Chili with beans main entrée, cornbread (trans fat-free), cheddar cheese spread, crackers (trans fat-free), cheese-filled snack (like “Combos”), carbohydrate beverage powder.

 The chili with beans MRE is packed with delicious flavor (if you like chili).
 Like all DoD MREs, this menu item is packed with nutrients essential for sustaining an active body.
 My favorite thing about the chili with beans MRE is that you can combine most of the contents into one big meal, saving you a lot of time if you’re in a hurry.

 The carbohydrate beverage powder is just a fancy name for “Gatorade”.
 Save these pouches for when you become dehydrated, as these will help hydrate you and keep you going.
 The flavor is decent, as long as you don’t dilute them too much with water.
 If you’re low on water, you can put some powder in your mouth, then swallow it down with a little water.